kashif-10/kashif-10/README.md

 - 👋 Hi, I’m @kashif-10
-- 👀 I’m interested in technology related stuffs
+- 👀 I’m interested in Data Science and Analysis
-- 🌱 I’m currently learning Btech CSE
+- 🌱 I’m currently learning Btech (Computer Science and Engineering)
 - 💞️ I’m looking to collaborate on project related to latest technologies and ideas
 - 📫 How to reach me by sending mail at kashifk78610@gmail.com